miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Version Changelog:
 ------------------

-v10.9                                                  29.04.2021
+v10.9                                                  30.04.2021
 -----
 +Improved braid icon and four models boundaries, thanks to Norrwin.
 +Restored way to kill Vandal and improved other SM clinic details.
 +Improved Dragon's Breath and vehicle models, thanks to endthewars.
 +Removed Pisha snack reward and fixed Persuasion of Phil and Stan.
-+Made books sellable again due to real exploit fix, thanks Norrwin.
++Restored tutorial Jack end animation and made crying Jenny louder.
 +Improved controls options menu and settings text for widescreens.
 +Removed Kent's driver license item to restore Fatguy melee attack.
 +Made Patty go behind Confession and fixed a few turnstile issues.
-+Restored tutorial Jack end animation and made crying Jenny louder.
-+Removed Mercurio's car from hub if you ratted him out to LaCroix.
++Removed Mercurio's car from hub if you snitched on him to LaCroix.
++Restored wine and cowering interesting places, thanks endthewars.
++Made books sellable again due to real exploit fix, thanks Norrwin.
-+Restored beachhouse video game and animalic Gangrel sheet stances.
++Restored beachhouse video game fighters and Gangrel sheet stance.
+Removed guard floats for some levels where they were not sensible.
 Corrected LODs, transitions and inspections at Hallowbrook Hotel.
+Added Mod Launcher tool to easily select mods, thanks to Psycho-A.
+Gave knive to Bishop Vick and made Jezebel .38 fix part of basic.
 Updated BSPSource and NirCmd, thanks to atrblizzard and Nir Sofer.
 Restored and corrected junk details on many maps, thanks Norrwin.
 Made Tseng hide his guns faster and Carson's killing being logged.